-As of April 30, 2009, we had working capital of approximately \$16.1 million including cash and cash equivalents of approximately \$5.9 million as compared to working capital of approximately \$11.2 million including cash and cash equivalents of approximately \$6.0 million at January 31, 2009.
-Our working capital increased during the three months ended April 30, 2009 primarily due to working capital generated from operations.
+As of October 31, 2009, we had working capital of approximately \$21.5 million, including cash and cash equivalents and restricted cash of approximately \$6.9 million, as compared to working capital of approximately \$11.2 million including cash and cash equivalents and restricted cash of approximately \$6.0 million at January 31, 2009.
+Our working capital increased during the nine months ended October 31, 2009 primarily due to working capital generated from operations and borrowings under our revolving credit agreement.

-Net cash flows from operating activities were approximately \$5.6 million in the first three months of fiscal 2010 as compared to cash flows provided by operating activities of approximately \$1.0 million in the same three months in fiscal 2009.
-This increase, despite the decrease in net income in the first quarter of fiscal 2010, resulted primarily from a change in the effect of accounts payable between the periods and the receipt of income tax refunds in the fiscal 2010 period.
-In the first three months of fiscal 2010, items contributing to cash flows from operating activities included non cash charges, including depreciation and amortization and stock-based compensation expense, receipt of income tax refunds and collections on contract billings.
-Increases in inventories offset the contribution of these items.
+Net cash provided by operating activities was approximately \$13.6 million in the first nine months of fiscal 2010 as compared to approximately \$10.1 million in the same nine months in fiscal 2009.
+This increase, despite the significant decrease in net income in the first nine months of fiscal 2010, resulted primarily from non-cash items, a change in accounts payable, accounts receivable and inventories between the periods and the receipt of income tax refunds in the fiscal 2010 period.

-Net cash flows from investing activities for the three months ended April 30, 2009 includes purchases of seismic equipment held for lease totaling approximately \$6.5 million.
-This amount reflects approximately \$6.0 million attributable to equipment purchased in fiscal 2009, but not paid for until fiscal 2010.
-There were approximately \$0.2 million in accounts payable at April 30, 2009 related to lease pool purchases made during the first three months of fiscal 2010.
-Accordingly, additions to our lease pool amounted to approximately \$0.7 million in the first three months of fiscal 2010, as compared to approximately \$5.5 million in the first three months of fiscal 2009.
-Due to the decline in demand for our equipment and services we have materially reduced our purchases of lease pool equipment in fiscal 2010.
-We expect the cost of purchases of lease pool equipment to total less than \$10.0 million for all of fiscal 2010.
-As of April 30, 2009 approximately \$6.1 million related to lease pool purchases made in fiscal 2009 remained in accounts payable.
+Net cash flows from investing activities for the nine months ended October 31, 2009 included purchases of seismic equipment held for lease totaling approximately \$18.8 million.
+This amount reflects approximately \$10.5 million attributable to equipment purchased in fiscal 2009, but not paid for until fiscal 2010.
+There were approximately \$3.1 million in accounts payable at October 31, 2009 related to lease pool purchases made during the first nine months of fiscal 2010.
+Accordingly, additions to our lease pool amounted to approximately \$11.4 million in the first nine months of fiscal 2010, as compared to approximately \$20.5 million in the first nine months of fiscal 2009.
+Due to the decline in demand for our equipment and services, we have materially reduced our purchases of lease pool equipment in fiscal 2010.
+We have, however, continued to add certain equipment to our lease pool, including additional three-component land recording systems and down-hole equipment.
+We expect the cost of purchases of new lease pool equipment to total approximately \$17.4 million for all of fiscal 2010.
+However, should demand warrant, we may acquire more lease pool equipment.
+As of October 31, 2009, approximately \$1.5 million related to lease pool purchases made in fiscal 2009 remained in accounts payable.
 We have arranged extended payment terms for these purchases and expect to make payment for all remaining amounts prior to December 31, 2009.

-In the first three months of fiscal 2010, proceeds from the sale of lease pool equipment were not material.
-We generally do not seek to sell our lease pool equipment, but do so from time to time.
-In particular we may sell lease pool equipment in response to specific demand from customers if the selling price exceeds the estimated present value of projected future leasing revenue from that equipment.
-Due to current market conditions we do not expect sales of lease pool equipment to be material during the balance of fiscal 2010.
+In the first nine months of fiscal 2010, proceeds from the sale of lease pool equipment amounted to approximately \$1.0 million.
+We generally do not seek to sell our lease pool equipment, but may do so from time to time.
+In particular, we may sell lease pool equipment in response to specific demand from customers if the selling price exceeds the estimated present value of projected future leasing revenue from that equipment.